Skip to main content

 /mnt/experiments from my-volume (rw,path="experiments")

-In the Mounts section, look for entries with path="...": this indicates a subPath mount.
-In this example, /mnt/experiments is a subPath mount, so it does not have its own VAST trash directory.
-When you try to delete files in this setup, you will see different behavior depending on the mount type:
+In the Mounts section, look for entries with path="...".
+This indicates a subPath mount.
+In this example, /mnt/experiments is a subPath mount, so it doesn’t have its own VAST trash directory.
+When you delete files in this setup, the behavior depends on the mount type:

 • Deleting from the full volume mount at /mnt/datasets works: